Glossary

 Data Encryption

-Converting important information into scrambled text to prevent unauthorized use and to protect confidentiality of the information.
+Converting important information into text to prevent unauthorized use and protect the information.
 This process makes the data unreadable until it is decrypted.

 DBA

-Abbreviation for “Doing Business As” when using a trade name, i.e. a name that is less or other than the full legal business name.
+Abbreviation for “Doing Business As” when using a trade name, i.e., a name that is less or other than the full legal business name.
 Typically, the DBA name is the name seen by the public.
 In the U.S., a company must register its DBA at the county or sometimes state level.
-In the U.K., the similar term is T/A - trading as.

 De Minimis

-Any benefit given to an employee that is so low in value that accounting for it would be unreasonable.
+Any benefit to an employee that is so low in value that accounting for it would be unreasonable.
 Cash benefits are never excludable as a de minimis benefit.
-Benefits that may be excluded as de minimis include: transportation fare, meals, copy machine use, holiday gifts with a low fair market value, occasional parties and entertainment.
+Benefits that may be excluded as de minimis transportation fare, meals, copy machine use, holiday gifts with a low fair market value, occasional parties, and entertainment.

 Debit Balance